Components of State Anti-Bullying Laws and Regulations

 Do Delaware anti-bullying laws and regulations include protections for specific groups?

 No. There are no specific groups listed under Delaware anti-bullying laws or regulations; however, investigation procedures must include a determination of whether the target of the bullying was targeted, or reports being targeted, wholly or in part due to the target's race, age, marital status, creed, religion, color, sex, disability, sexual orientation, gender identity or expression, or national origin.
-The subsection does not preclude schools from identifying other reasons or criteria why a person is a target of bullying.
+The law does not preclude schools from identifying other reasons or criteria why a person is a target of bullying.

 Do Delaware anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?

 Yes.
 Delaware school districts are required to establish a policy that includes direction to develop a school-wide bullying prevention program.
+The school bullying prevention program must be implemented throughout the school year and integrated with the school's discipline policies.

 Do Delaware anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?